Slateu/Slateu/README.md

 ## Hi Hi!
-Im **Slateu/Ruby** IF your close with me.
+Im **Slateu!! or Ruby** IF your close with me.
 I go by She/Her Pronouns, Straight and im a very loyal _Christian_!!

 ### . . . . . ╰──╮